t-scholtz/t-scholtz.github.io/_pages/about.md

 </div>

 ---
+Human history is, at its core, a story of technological progress.
+Historians may focus on kings, and political scientists may debate policy, but lasting change comes from technological innovation.
+Shakespeare’s impact on the English language was only possible because of the invention and widespread adoption of the printing press.
+I’m motivated to help humanity by pushing technological boundaries.

-I am a PhD student in Computer Engineering focusing on computer architecture and embedded systems.
-My research sits at the intersection of low-level systems and hardware–software co-design, with an interest in domain-specific architectures.
-I work on tools for designing application-specific, bespoke processors.
+I am a PhD student in Computer Engineering, focusing on computer architecture and embedded systems.
+My research sits at the intersection of low-level systems and hardware–software co-design, with a particular interest in domain-specific architectures.

----
+## Current Position

+**Graduate Research Assistant — [FoRTE Lab](https://forte-research.com/), Virginia Tech**
+I work on automated bespoke processor generation tools, with a focus on evaluating the effectiveness of bespoke processors.

-# Education
+## Education

-**Ph.D.
-Computer Engineering, Virginia Tech**
-*2025 – Present*
+**Ph.D. in Computer Engineering, Virginia Tech** \| *2025 – Present*
-Research Area: Computer Architecture and Embedded Systems
+Advisor: Matthew Hicks

-**Bachelor of Science, Computer Engineering, University at Buffalo**
-GPA: 3.88 | *2021 – 2025*
+**B.S. in Computer Engineering, University at Buffalo** \| *2021 – 2025*

----

-# Current Position

-**Graduate Research Assistant — FoRTE Lab, Virginia Tech**
-Supervisor: Prof. Matthew Hicks
-Dates: June 2025 – Present
-Research Area: Computer Architecture and Embedded Systems

-- Developed a hardware-agnostic tool for generating application-specific, bespoke processors, enabling greater flexibility and improved performance compared to existing generation methodologies.
-- Evaluated current approaches to bespoke processor design and analyzed trade-offs in performance, effectiveness, and design complexity.